Canon 2000D vs SX730

 It is notable that the 2000D has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
 Further information on the features and operation of the 2000D and SX730 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon SX730 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Canon SX730 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.